tracemycodes/tracemycodes/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 👯 I’m looking to collaborate Web Development Related Projects .
 - 💬 Ask me about Anything, I am happy to help.
-- 📫 How to reach me:
+- 📫 How to reach me: tracemycodes@gmail.com
-  - Personal: agbaemmanuel11@gmail.com
-  - Work: tracemycodes@gmail.com
 - 😄 Pronouns: He/They.
 - ⚡ Fun fact: It’s all 0’s and 1’s.